Overview

 Role of the State Administering Agency

-As the SAA for federal funds received by Massachusetts from the DOJ, FEMA and NHTSA, we manage and administer federal funds from these agencies, OGR distributes these grant funds to state, local and tribal authorities and nonprofits.
-We engage partners across Massachusetts’ criminal justice, traffic safety and emergency management and response systems to identify gaps, challenges and needs to identify how federal funds can be used to meet the state’s safety and security needs.
+As the SAA for federal funds received by Massachusetts from the DOJ, FEMA and NHTSA, OGR manages and distributes these grant funds to state, local and tribal authorities and nonprofits.
+We engage partners across Massachusetts’ criminal justice, traffic safety and emergency management and response systems to identify gaps, challenges and needs and how federal funds can be used to enhance the state’s safety and security.

 As an SAA, OGR’s key responsibilities include:

-• Strategic Planning - SAAs engage in strategic planning processes to identify gaps, set priorities and goals and ensure that federal funds are used most effectively and reach the areas of greatest need.
+- Strategic Planning - SAAs engage in strategic planning processes to identify gaps and set priorities and goals to ensure that federal funds are used effectively and reach the areas of greatest need.
 OGR strives to include stakeholders from across professional disciplines, geographically diverse communities and underserved and vulnerable populations in our strategic planning processes.

-• Supporting Funded Programs – A key responsibility of the SAA is ensuring that funded programs are well supported and set up for success.
-We provide training and support to grant recipients in areas such as reporting requirements, requesting reimbursement, making changes to program budgets and serving as a general resource on grant administration matters throughout the lifetime of each grant.
+- Supporting Funded Programs – A key responsibility of the SAA is ensuring that funded programs are well supported and set up for success.
+We provide training and support to grant recipients in areas such as reporting requirements and requesting reimbursement and serve as a general resource on grant administration matters throughout the lifetime of each grant.